The Complete Face Shape and Haircut Guide

 Textured styles soften the angles of a square face

-How to identify: Your forehead, cheekbones, and jaw are roughly the same width.
-Your jawline is strong and angular.
-Your face appears wide and somewhat short.
+How to spot it: Forehead, cheekbones, and jaw are all roughly the same width.
+Strong, angular jawline.
+Face appears wide and somewhat short.
+Think Henry Cavill or Angelina Jolie.

-• Textured styles that add softness on top
+• Textured styles that soften things up on top — messy and tousled works beautifully

-• Styles with some length on the sides (not ultra-tight fades)
+• Some length on the sides (not ultra-tight fades that emphasize the box shape)

-What to avoid: Super short, tight cuts that emphasize the boxiness.
-Flat tops or styles that add more width.
-Blunt, straight-across bangs.
+What doesn’t work as well: Super short, tight cuts that emphasize the boxy proportions.
+Flat tops or anything that adds more width.
+Blunt, straight-across bangs that echo the angular lines.

 Rectangular (Oblong) Face

-How to identify: Your face is significantly longer than it is wide.
-Your forehead, cheekbones, and jaw are similar widths.
-Your face shape is essentially a long oval.
+How to spot it: Noticeably longer than it is wide.
+Forehead, cheekbones, and jaw are similar widths.
+Basically a stretched oval.

-What to avoid: Too much height on top (pompadours, tall quiffs).
-Very long hair without layers.
-Slicked-back styles that add length.
+Steer clear of: Too much height on top (pomps and tall quiffs make a long face look even longer).
+Very long hair without layers that just hangs and emphasizes the length.
+Slicked-back styles that add visual length.

 Heart Face (Inverted Triangle)